emnh/opengameart/README.md

  - DONE: Run t-SNE to get 2D embedding (src/tsne.py)
  - DONE: Test it with primitive HTML (src/html-out.py)
  - DONE: Run lapjv (src/grid.py) (https://github.com/src-d/lapjv) on t-SNE to embed on grid
+ - TODO: Some way to link back to the original OpenGameArt page from tiled grid t-SNE, so you can get the art you see that you want.